-What is the Bicycle Mayor and Leaders Program?
+What is the Bicycle Mayor Network?

 Commonly referred to as ‘Bicycle Mayors’, these changemakers act on local needs but by connecting them across a global network we elevate their profile and influence.
 They are able to rapidly share ideas, challenges, and solutions, creating a truly radical shift in city cycling attitudes and approaches.